Are Free-To-Play Games, Actually Free to Play?

 Games like Ninjala (Nintendo Switch), Valorant (PC) and CRSED: F.O.A.D.
 (PS4) are all enjoyable and can be played without the need to purchase in-game items.
 There are plenty of fun alternatives out there that don’t require spending money.
 Games like these are generally received more positively.
 This is because they don’t push for buying items to use in-game or cause unfair advantages.

-Overall it seems to be pretty split, there are free-to-play games that are genuinely free to play and there are also a lot that require microtransactions in order to advance.
-Both have split opinions.
+Overall, it seems to be pretty split; there are free-to-play games that are genuinely free to play, and there are also a lot that require microtransactions in order to advance.
 However, it’s more likely for a game to be received poorly if they continuously push microtransactions.
 The more pop-ups that interrupt a player, the less inclined they feel to spend their money.
 There’s nothing wrong with spending your own money on games, just as long as it doesn’t interfere with day-to-day life.